-, v iuci ovider Category: Agency ovider · Type: rvice .
-Agency videi · Qualifications Lice ense (specify): Cer tificate (specify): Oth er Standard (specify): Age encies must meet the following standards regardless of service location: 1.
+vice Type: Other Service vice Name: Vehicle Modifications Category: ency Type: Agency r Qualifications Lice ense (specify): Cer tificate (specify): Oth ner Standard (specify): Δαι encies must meet the following standards regardless of service location: 1.
 Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
 2. Have a signed ODP Provider Agreement on file with ODP.
 3. Complete standard ODP required orientation.
-4. Demonstrate compliance with ODP standards through completion of a self-assessment and vali idation of required documentation, policies and procedures.
+4. Demonstrate compliance with ODP standards through completion of a self-assessment and idation of required documentation, policies and procedures.
 5. Have Commercial General Liability Insurance.
 6. Have Workers' Compensation Insurance in accordance with state law.
 7. Comply with Department standards related to provider qualifications.
 Ind ividuals providing this service shall meet all applicable state and local licensure requirements.
 All mo difications shall meet applicable standards of manufacture, design, and installation.
-Services shall b pro vided in accordance with applicable state and local building codes. tion of Provider Qualifications Ent ity Responsible for Verification: OD P P Fre quency of Verification:
+Services shall be pro vided in accordance with applicable state and local building codes. ificat tion of Provider Qualifications Ent ity Responsible for Verification: OD OP Fre quency of Verification: At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP. w providers may be qualified more frequently depending on which monitoring cycle they are participants (select one):